The COVID-19 (coronavirus) outbreak may impact travel to Belfast. Current restrictions to Belfast are based on United Kingdom travel restrictions.

 |MOST EXPENSIVE MONTH TO FLY TO BELFAST FROM LONDON LUTON AIRPORT||December||25% more expensive||It costs about £104 for flights to Belfast from London Luton Airport in December|

 |MOST POPULAR MONTH TO FLY TO BELFAST FROM LONDON LUTON AIRPORT||August||344% more users visited||More momondo users searched in flights to Belfast from London Luton Airport in August than any other month|

-The best price found on momondo to Belfast was £21/pp from Liverpool, which is 91% cheaper than the average flight price to Belfast.
+The best price found on momondo to Belfast was £17/pp from Milan, which is 92% cheaper than the average flight price to Belfast.
 To find the cheapest price to Belfast from your area, use momondo’s Airport-to-Airport Pricing Tool.

 If you’re looking to do your hiking in warmer conditions, consider planning your flight to Belfast for May, June, and July.
 Parks like Roe Valley Country Park are popular hot spots in those months.

 Those flying to Belfast could potentially find better pricing at Belfast Intl Airport (12 mi from Belfast city centre), Londonderry Eglinton Airport (58 mi from Belfast city centre), Campbeltown Machrihanish Airport (59 mi from Belfast city centre), Isle of Islay Glenegedale Airport (76 mi from Belfast city centre) or Glasgow Prestwick Airport (82 mi from Belfast city centre), depending on the month and departure airport.

 With an average price of £147 per person, Campbeltown Machrihanish Airport is the cheapest airport to fly into when planning your trip to Belfast.
 This price can fluctuate based on where you are flying from. momondo’s Airport-to-Airport Pricing Tool can help users find the best prices.